 Service and Solutions Board

 The Services and Solutions Board (SSB) is a newly established board (Jul 2015) to oversee and manage the creation and maintenance of the EGI.eu and EGI community service and solution portfolios.
 This includes all services and solutions that are planned, active or to be retired.
-To support this goal, the SSB carries out the activities such as:
+To support this goal, the SSB carries out activities such as:

 Advising EGI management on the priorities for evolving the services and solutions portfolio